-A meeting agenda is a powerful management tool, and is pivotal in the process of meeting management for a number of reasons, including:
+A meeting agenda is a powerful remedy to this, and is pivotal in the process of meeting management for a number of reasons, including:

-effectiveness and satisfaction.
-In fact, a clear agenda is arguably the most-important meeting design characteristic.
-An effective meeting agenda ensures that the overall purpose of meeting is clear for all participants.
+Research in the field of meeting science highlights the importance of using a good agenda on meeting effectiveness and satisfaction.
+In fact, a clear agenda is arguably the most important meeting design characteristic.
+An effective meeting agenda ensures that the overall purpose of each meeting is clear for all participants.
 This helps to keep the focus on achieving this outcome, and also helps avoid meetings that do not need to happen.
 The same applies to immature or irrelevant agenda items that should actually not need to be discussed in a meeting: by writing an effective agenda, these items can be cleared out before the meeting.

 2. Identifying the right participants

-It is essential that you only involve those who can contribute.
-This helps to ensure that there are no passengers on your meetings, and that all participants are actively engaged.
-This leads to more productive meetings because it creates focussed discussions.
+This leads to more productive meetings as it creates focussed discussions from those who are most engaged in the matters being discussed.
 Meeting size is also important, as larger meetings have a greater propensity to lose focus, so giving thorough consideration to each participants’ attendance is vital and will help the productivity of your meetings, too.

 3. Fostering thorough meeting preparation